-- 3.25 Within the Council's response on the matter it was made clear that the Local Plan process should not be halted to take account of these revised figures, the implications are 'minor' and as such it does not warrant a review of the current strategy, including the Local Plan Review Mechanism. - 3.26 We would echo this sentiment and highlight that \\Control of the past recession, this impacted and reduced the sub-national housing figures, but asks that just because of the population uncertainty local councils should not 'take their foot off the pedal.'
-12 - 3.27 Despite the council looking to perform in its duty in meeting a five year housing land supply through the 20th September 2018 Housing Supply Statement adoption of a lower target is premature.
-There is every chance figures will be revised upwards with currently 2016 ONS falling some 40% short of national commitment to delivery 300,000 dwellings per annum and the council should not look to evade responsibility when it comes to the review in meeting the correct OAHN figure in 2019.
+- 3.25 Within the Council's response on the matter it was made clear that the Local Plan process should not be halted to take account of these revised figures, the implications are 'minor' and as such it does not warrant a review of the current strategy11, including the Local Plan Review Mechanism. - 3.26 We would echo this sentiment and highlight that Contraction MP, Minister for Housing has specified that the revised housing targets are "very weird" and the Government are undertaking urgent work to look at the issues and to create further guidance.
+As a result of slower than expected population growth as a result of the past recession, this impacted and reduced the sub-national housing figures, but asks that just because of the population uncertainty local councils should not 'take their foot off the pedal.'12 - 3.27 Despite the council looking to perform in its duty in meeting a five year housing land supply through the 20th September 2018 Housing Supply Statement adoption of a lower target is premature.
+There is every chance figures will be revised upwards with currently 2016 ONS failing some 40% short of national commitment to delivery 300,000 dwellings per annum and the council should not look to evade responsibility when it comes to the review in meeting the correct OAHN figure in 2019.

-&lt;sup>11 Document EL6.004b - Council response to latest household projections.
+11 Document EL6.004b - Council response to latest household projections.

-&lt;sup>12 Conservation Party Conference 1st October 2018
+12 Conservation Party Conference 1st October 2018